22 November 2023

 Not only is it smart, but it's also necessary to combine threat intelligence with risk management.
 Organizations can predict, find, and stop possible cyber threats before they happen by using threat intelligence for effective vulnerability management.
 This method changes risk management from a reactive to a proactive mode, which helps companies stay ahead of their cyber attackers.

-Adding threat intelligence to vulnerability management is a must for companies that want to improve their defenses against a threat landscape that is getting smarter and changing all the time.
+Adding threat intelligence and Vulnerability management is a must for companies that want to improve their defenses against a threat landscape that is getting smarter and changing all the time.
 Investing in the safety and purity of a company's digital infrastructure is a smart move that will help it stay strong against new cyber threats.
 This kind of integration with the help of SafeAeon will definitely become an important part of strong protection plans.